Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - donations that are offered in return for business opportunities, preferential treatment or other economic benefits (unless the donations are made in accordance with the Welfare Donation Law or other relevant regulations).

-Entertainment and hospitality offered with corrupt intent (eg, in exchange for action or inaction by government officials regarding their duties; or in return for business opportunities or other economic interests offered in violation of the fair competition principle) is prohibited.
+Entertainment and travel Entertainment and hospitality offered with corrupt intent (eg, in exchange for action or inaction by government officials regarding their duties; or in return for business opportunities or other economic interests offered in violation of the fair competition principle) is prohibited.
 Corrupt intent can be inferred from other factors, such as the giver’s relationship with the proposed recipient (eg, if they have dealings) and the value and frequency of the hospitality offered.
 Lavish or unreasonably generous or frequent entertainment is likely to be problematic.

 There are no additional rules governing the private sector.
 In practice, lavish meals and entertainment can be problematic.